ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 Now that the domain has an SSL certificate, we'll route your Code Capsules web-application to the domain.
 Navigate to your domain on the Gandi dashboard.

-## Routing your web-application to the domain
+## Routing Your Web-application to The Domain

 Click the "DNS Records" tab at the top of the page.
 DNS records contain your domain's "information".
 When users enter your domain in their search bar, their computer will receive these records (or information).